leadond/onboarding-saas/PRODUCTION_READINESS_REPORT.md

 ## 📊 **Executive Summary**

-OnboardKit has successfully achieved **100% flagship status** with all 21 enterprise-grade features implemented and production-ready.
+Onboard Hero has successfully achieved **100% flagship status** with all 21 enterprise-grade features implemented and production-ready.
 The application builds successfully, runs without critical errors, and provides a comprehensive client onboarding solution.

 ### **Key Achievements:**
 - ✅ **Complete Build Success** - No build-blocking errors